 7 Vintage Train Cars Where You Can Spend The Weekend In North Carolina

-Trains are a fascinating way to travel but these converted cars are also an amazing way to stay put.
+Vintage train car accommodations in North Carolina are a fascinating way to travel but these converted cars are also an amazing way to stay put.
 Would you ever want to sleep in a converted caboose?
 Which one is your favorite?

 Why not combine your caboose adventure with a moving train adventure too?
 Check out the Tarzan Train from Bryson City… ride the train deep into the Nantahala Gorge and then zipline your way back out on this combination train ride and canopy tour!

 Thank you!
-You'll receive your first newsletter soon!
+You will receive your first newsletter soon.

 Robin Jarvis is a travel writer and editor for OnlyInYourState.com with a bachelor's degree in Journalism.
 Her love for travel has taken her to many parts of the world.
 She's lived in the Carolinas for nearly three decades and currently resides in Charleston.
 When she's not working, she loves to cook with friends and check out new adventures.
 General questions and FAM tours: firstname.lastname@example.org.